10th September, 2020

-The health and safety file is an important document required by the CDM regulations.
-It should be prepared by the CDM coordinator* and contains all relevant health and safety information needed to allow future construction work, and future use of the building (including cleaning and maintenance) to be carried out safely.
+The CDM health and safety file is prepared by the principal designer (with input from the principal contractor and the rest of the project team).
+It contains all relevant health and safety information needed to allow future construction work, and future use of the building (including cleaning and maintenance) to be carried out safely.

 Information for the health and safety file is gathered off all CDM duty holders including the client, designers, the principal contractor and other contractors working on the project.
 It is therefore important that all CDM duty holders understand what should, and what shouldn't be included.

 Because most of the information needed for the health and safety file is created during the project, don't leave creating the health and safety file until the end of construction!
 The principal designer should agree to the structure and content of the health and safety file with the client at the start of the project so that everyone can be made aware of the information required, and it can be gathered throughout the project.

 As with other CDM documents, the health and safety file should be proportionate to the project.
 Larger more complex or higher risk projects are likely to need more information included within the health and safety file, for handover the client.